snabbco/snabb/src/program/config/README.md

 The `listen` interface supports all of these operations with a simple JSON protocol.  `snabb config listen` reads JSON objects from `stdin`, parses them, relays their action to the data plane, and writes responses out to `stdout`.
-The requests are be processed in order, but asynchronously; `snabb config listen` doesn't wait for a response from the data plane before processing the next request.
+The requests are processed in order, but asynchronously; `snabb config listen` doesn't wait for a response from the data plane before processing the next request.
 In this way, a NETCONF agent can pipeline a number of requests.